 - Adjustments will help maintain the body’s balance and alignment.

-- This, along with recommended stretches and exercises, will take the body to optimal health.
+- This and recommended stretches and exercises will take the body to optimal health.

 Healthy Body Composition

 This is one of the best strength exercises for building general functional low body strength.
 The muscle groups that get worked include the:

 - Hip abductors

 Squats work almost every muscle in the legs.
 This also builds core strength to help with everyday movements like pushing, pulling, and lifting.
 There is no need to load added weight on the back to benefit from this exercise.
 Using the body’s weight is a perfect workout.
 This can be done with several variations once strength is built up.
 The objective is to focus on strict form for maximum effectiveness.

 - Bend at the hips